Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 10 –

-Region 10, which includes all of Cook County not within Chicago’s city limits, has seen a general decline in positivity rate since Sunday, but has fluctuated 0.2% over the last week.
-The region's rate was at 15.6% as of Wednesday.
+Region 10, which includes all of Cook County not within Chicago’s city limits, was the only Illinois region to increase Friday reporting a 15% positvity rate.
+The number is 0.1% higher than the prior day.

-The region has seen eight days of hospital admission increases, sitting at 120 as of Wednesday -- the highest in the state.
-Hospital bed capacity is at 21% and ICU beds at 20%.
+The region's hospital admissions also increased, sitting at 118 as of Friday -- the highest in the state.
+Hospital bed availability is at 24% and ICU beds at 19%, which is below the state's 20% threshold.

 Cook is the only county included in Region 10.